Air power: Above and beyond

-Advanced technology gives the U.S. and allies an edge in the skies
+Next-generation technology gives the U.S. and allies an edge.

-Raytheon Technologies has a role to play through its suite of advanced munitions, radars, navigation and landing systems for fourth- and fifth-generation fighter aircraft.
+So, as the USAF strives to retain its supremacy, Raytheon Technologies plays a collaborative role, using digital transformation in developing and sustaining its suite of precision munitions, radars, navigation and landing systems for advanced fighter aircraft.

 These innovations are continually evolved to help press the advantage.
-For example, the company has steadily improved the AMRAAM® air-to-air missile, giving it a boost in range, advanced guidance and a mature seeker that can find targets in challenging conditions.
-AMRAAM is operational on all F-35 variants.
-It’s the only radar-guided, air-to-air missile cleared to fly on the F-35.
+For example, the company has steadily improved the AMRAAM air-to-air missile, giving it a boost in range, advanced guidance and a mature seeker that can find targets in challenging conditions.
+Procured by 40 countries, including the U.S., AMRAAM is operational on all F-35 variants.
+It has been used in more than 13 air-to-air combat victories and is the only radar-guided, air-to-air missile cleared to fly on the F-35.

-Raytheon Technologies has completed 4,700 test firings of the system.
+Raytheon Technologies has completed over 4,900 test firings of this system.

 Rising above the competition

-For example, the StormBreaker® smart weapon uses a millimeter-wave radar, imaging infrared and semi-active laser to punch through the haze.
-It seeks, classifies and finds targets in all weather conditions.
-The system will fly on the F-15E Strike Eagle, F/A-18 E/F Super Hornet and all variants of the F-35 by 2023.
+Another example is the StormBreaker smart weapon, which uses a one-a-kind tri-mode seeker that includes: a millimeter-wave radar, imaging infrared and semi-active laser to punch through the haze.
+The winged munition glides more than 45 miles and can autonomously detect and classify moving land-based and maritime targets in all weather conditions.
+The system is approved for use on the F-15E Strike Eagle and is being integrated on the F/A-18 E/F Super Hornet and all variants of the F-35.

 Also improved: landing systems.
-Raytheon Technologies has a system called the Expeditionary JPALS, short for Joint Precision Approach and Landing System.
-The GPS-guided system enables U.S. forces to operate from austere runways in remote regions of the world.
+Raytheon Technologies has one called the Expeditionary JPALS, short for Joint Precision Approach and Landing System.
+This GPS-guided system enables U.S. forces to operate from limited runways in remote regions of the world.
 It's the same technology that guides aviators onto the decks of aircraft carriers in rolling seas.

 “If a disaster were to strike in an isolated area with little infrastructure and just a dirt runway, the Air Force, using Expeditionary JPALS, could rapidly be on the ground, providing humanitarian relief within an hour of arrival," said retired Air Force Col. J.W.
 Watkins, a former fighter pilot who now works at Raytheon Technologies.
 "This capability can help provide emergency relief in the aftermath of a disastrous event, getting food, water, shelter and medicine to those who need it."